Competency-based reviews help you evaluate and guide interviewees and current employees to focus on their strengths and help address their weaknesses.

-If you are reviewing the performance of an engineer, you may consider core competencies such as: technical skill, decision-making, and planning and organizing.
+If you are reviewing the performance of an engineer, consider core competencies such as technical skill, decision-making, and planning and organizing.

 It is a good practice to set clear expectations and assign goals to help current employees become a better asset to your business.
-If they excel in a competency, expect them to continue to excel—a dip in performance could indicate there’s an issue in need of immediate resolution.
+If they excel in a competency, expect them to continue to excel—a dip in performance could indicate an issue needing immediate resolution.
 If there is room for improvement, set a specific goal for them to achieve in the period between reviews.

 3. Lack of Competency

-You might find that after setting core competencies that some people do not meet the required standards.
+You might find that after setting core competencies, some people do not meet the required standards.
 This might be a major red flag– however, it’s important to evaluate your options.

 Most core competencies can be developed through training or mentoring, and many can be improved with the right guidance.
 However, there are some competencies that cannot be easily developed, and can negatively impact an employee’s quality of work each day.
 For example, poor technical skills can greatly impact an employee’s contributions to an organization.